MatthewGerber/rlai/docs/index.md

   `--gym-id` with something else.
 Other changes might be needed depending on the environment, but Gym is particularly convenient.

-* Incorporate new statistical learning methods:  The `rlai` [SKLearnSGD](https://github.com/MatthewGerber/rlai/blob/master/src/rlai/value_estimation/function_approximation/models/sklearn.py) module demonstrates how to use methods in scikit-learn (in this case stochastic gradient descent regression) to approximate state-action value functions.
+* Incorporate new statistical learning methods:  The RLAI [SKLearnSGD](https://github.com/MatthewGerber/rlai/blob/master/src/rlai/value_estimation/function_approximation/models/sklearn.py) module demonstrates how to use methods in scikit-learn (in this case stochastic gradient descent regression) to approximate state-action value functions.
 This is just one approach, and it would be interesting to compare time,